Exercise and Sport Sciences (EXSS)

 EXSS 40700 Clinical Pathoanatomy (NLA)

 Advanced course that emphasizes musculoskeletal structure, function, and injury by extending and deepening prior knowledge through the use of human anatomic laboratory instruction.
 There will be in-depth examination of injuries that occur during sports participation.
 Students will apply knowledge of pathoanatomy, pathomechanics, and pathophysiology towards a deeper understanding of the most common sports-related injuries and their anatomical basis.
 Prerequisites: Grade of C or better in EXSS 34000; Grade of C or better in EXSS 34200; senior standing or permission of instructor.
+3 credits.
 (F-Y)

 3 Credits

-EXSS 41100 Principles of Evidence Based Practice and Clinical Reasoning (NLA)
+EXSS 41100 Evidence-Based Practice (NLA)

-EXSS 41200 Pre-Healthcare Clinical Practicum II (NLA)
+EXSS 41200 Pre-Athletic Training Practicum 6 (NLA)

 1 Credit